 Planting annuals in deer country often feels like burying dollar bills in the ground.
-You hope they’ll be there when you come back, but don’t really expect it.
+You hope to find them when you come back, but don’t really expect it.

-Not one to readily wave the white flag, I’ve stumbled upon a few annuals that deer don’t seem to like.
-Here are five of my trusty standbys.
+Not one to surrender without a fight, I’ve stumbled upon a few standbys deer don’t seem to like.

 In my front garden, I have mostly pastel colored perennials.
 I like to throw in a few annuals for those times when I am between perennial blooms.
 You might think that marigolds wouldn’t work here, but I’ve found some soft yellow hues, and a lime green, that work well.

 The deer don’t seem to like the scent of marigolds.
 I do — to me, it is the sweet smell of success!

 Unlike pungent marigolds, you’d think the sweet smell of alyssum would attract deer.
 It doesn’t.